Pocahontas, Virginia: History

-The was established in 1881 by The Southwest Virginia Improvement Company under the direction of Mine Superintendent William Arthur Lathrop and architect Charles W. Bolton.
-At this time the railroad line of Norfolk & Western was still about 50 miles away from the town.
-Two hundred Hungarian, Swedish, and German immigrant workers, recruited from Castle Garden, New York, arrived in January 1882.
-They and native workers from Virginia, North Carolina and West Virginia lived in tents set up among the cleared laurel thickets of Powell's Bottom which became the location of the town.
+The railroad extension was established in 1881 by The Southwest Virginia Improvement Company under the direction of Mine Superintendent William Arthur Lathrop and architect Charles W. Bolton.
+At this time, the railroad line of Norfolk & Western was still about 50 miles away from the town.
+200 Hungarian, Swedish and German immigrant workers, recruited from Castle Garden, New York, arrived in January 1882.
+They and native workers from Virginia, North Carolina and West Virginia lived in tents set up among the cleared laurel thickets of Powell's Bottom, which became the town's location.

 On June 30, 1882, Powell's Bottom officially became Pocahontas when the post office was established with William A. Lathrop its first postmaster.
-The first house in Pocahontas was finished in October 1882.
-The house, located at 181 W. Water St. is still standing and is a private residence as of October 2022.
+The first house, finished in October 1882 at 181 W. Water St., is still standing and is a private residence as of October 2022.
 The railroad arrived in March 1883.
-The first carload was used as fuel for the N&W railroad and shipped on March 12, 1883.
+The first carload (of coal) was used as fuel for the N&W railroad and shipped on March 12, 1883.
 The Virginia Legislature granted a charter for the town on January 31, 1884.

-The railroad line constructed to Pocahontas helped start this region's coal boom in the late 19th century.
+The railroad line constructed to Pocahontas helped start the region's coal boom in the late 19th century.
 The Norfolk and Western Railroad (reorganized as the Norfolk and Western Railway in 1896) (now Norfolk Southern) became nationally prominent during the 1880s primarily due to hauling the coal from the Pocahontas-Flat Top coal region.
 The Pocahontas large, two-state coal region was named after this town.
 The town reached its peak of population in 1920 and has declined markedly since 1960.

 The Virginia Department of Housing and Community Development gave the town a $1,000,000 grant to help fund their downtown revitalization.
 In 2012, a lawsuit was filed on behalf of Historic Pocahontas to preserve buildings slated for demolition and redevelop them instead.
 The lawsuit stopped the revitalization project, which was never completed.
-In 2016, the lawsuit was dismissed, as one of the historic buildings had deteriorated for public safety after much of the building had caved in.
+In 2016, the lawsuit was dismissed, as one of the historic buildings was deemed unsafe after much of it had caved in.